matzsoft/adventofcode/tools/adventOfCode/README.md

 1. For all other files in the Sources of the package do the following:
     - If the corresponding file does not exist in the library, copy it to the library.
     - If the corresponding file in the library is different, copy the package file to the library.
-1. Use `diff` to create patches/day12/Package.patch if there are any required changes to Package.swift.
+1. Use `diff` to create day12.patch if there are any required changes to Package.swift.
-1. Delete anything unneeded from patches/day12/.
 1. Delete the day12 directory.

 ## The Library